-The Maths input toolbar makes it easy to add operators to equations like exponents, square roots, fractions, Greek letters and more.
+The Maths toolbar makes it easy to add operators to equations.
+This includes exponents, square roots, fractions, Greek letters, and more.

 - You can type numbers and algebraic variables (e.g.